ssilverman/snowy-json/README.md

 7. There's rudimentary infinite loop detection, but only if error or annotation collection is enabled.
 It works by detecting that a previous keyword has been applied to the same instance location.
+8. Specification detection heuristics for when there's no $schema declared.

 I'd love to say this: "The validator isn't wrong, the spec is ambiguous."™ Realistic?
 No, but fun to say anyway.